 The goal fests?
 United won a 4-3 thriller in 2009, but City exacted revenge two years later with a 6-1 romp at Old Trafford - which remains the greatest winning margin to date.

-Last season, United secured an important away win to delay City clinching the Premier League title.
+United secured an important away win to delay City clinching the Premier League title last season, while Guardiola's side ran out 3-1 winners at the Etihad in November this term.

-Armed with 26 years of history, you now have the opportunity to select your ultimate Premier League Manchester combined XI.
+Armed with nearly 27 years of history, you now have the opportunity to select your ultimate Premier League Manchester combined XI.